..1 Winter solstice - First day of winter

 The Kepler Space Telescope was launched.
-It will search for Earth-like planets in the habitable zones of parent stars.
+It will search for Earth-like planets in habitable zones of their parent stars.
 Not too hot, not too cold, capable of supporting water and possibly life.
 With billions of galaxies, it is almost inconceivable that there is not life out there somewhere.
-We still do not know.
+We do not know.
 UFO stories are bogus!
-We will not know there is extraterrestrial life until it is found and everyone accepts it as common knowledge.
+We will not know there is extraterrestrial life until it is found and people accept it as common knowledge.

 Jul 6, 2008

 From the Walmart parking lot in Lebanon, I used binoculars to view Saturn, Mars & Regulus near a crescent moon.
 I noted the moon's terminator, separating day and night.
-I saw earthshine, that ghostly light reflected from Earth to the moon and back to my eyes.
-The drama took place in the constellation Leo after sunset.
+I saw earthshine, that ghostly light reflected from Earth to the moon and back to Earth.
+The drama took place in the constellation Leo.
 Saturn, Mars & first magnitude Regulus lined up like Orion's belt.

 45 BARNARD-SEYFERT ASTRONOMICAL SOCIETY